yykamei/rust-urlparse/README.md

 This is a URL parsing library written in Rust.

-The goal of this project is to provide simple parsing URL library like urllib.parse in Python3.x.
+The goal of this project is to provide a simple parsing URL library like [urllib.parse](https://docs.python.org/3/library/urllib.parse.html) in Python3.x.

 ## Examples